 Fallen Power Lines

-A downed power line can fall for many reasons, though the most common cause is impact with the pole (e.g. a car crashes into it) or weather (where very strong winds result in lines falling to the ground and power outages).
+A downed power line can fall for many reasons, though the most common cause is impact with the pole (e.g. a car crashes into it) or weather (where extreme winds result in lines falling to the ground and power outages).
 It’s well communicated through media sources, such as television advertisements, that a fallen power line is dangerous to us.

 Emergency Preparedness